celest-dev/.github/profile/README.md

 ## Welcome to Celest 👋

 Celest is the Flutter cloud platform.
 We enable Flutter and Dart developers to declaratively define their backend infrastructure in Dart.

+> [!WARNING]
+> Celest is in the process of being open-sourced.
+During this process, many of the previously valid links like [celest.dev]() will be
+> unavailable.
+We expect this process to be completed by the end of March 2025.